 Jacques Cartier (December 31, 1491 – September 1, 1557) was the first French Explorer to explore the New World.
 He explored what is now Canada and set the stage for the great explorer and navigator Samuel de Champlain to begin colonization of Canada.

-Cartier was the first European to discover and create a map for the St. Lawrence River.
-The St. Lawrence River would play an important role in the New World during the French and Indian War, American Revolutionary War, War of 1812 and the colonization of America.
+Cartier was the first European to discover and create a map of the St. Lawrence River.
+The St. Lawrence River would play an important role in the New World during the French and Indian War, the American Revolutionary War, the War of 1812, and the colonization of America.

 Early Life of Jacques Cartier